AudreyZJ/AudreyZJ-blog/aboutme/index.md

 I want to use this website to capture/archive some of my ideas and thoughts, to share that with others.
 <br/><br/>

-When I am not working, I am either reading up different stuff and painting etc. or traveling or binge-watching TV shows on streaming services.
+When I am not working, I am either reading up different stuff, painting etc. or traveling or binge-watching TV shows on streaming services.

 </p>